Grassyloki/WinVDDB/README.md

 -   Verify AutoHotkey v2 is installed correctly
 -   Ensure VirtualDesktopAccessor.dll is present and accessible
 -   Make sure the Powershell-TOML module is installed
+-   Enable debug mode in config.toml to keep windows open and enable logging
+-   Check transcript logs for detailed error information

 ## Limitations: